 If the other motorist files a claim for undiscovered car damage or injuries that have arisen after many weeks or months, your insurance company may deny you certain protection because you failed to report the collision immediately.
 As a consequence, your endeavor to prevent a rise in your insurance rates may result in even higher financial losses in the future.

 The only time it is fair to delay reporting an accident to your insurance carrier is if it occurs in your vehicle, on your property, there are no injuries, and the only damage is to property that you own.
 Assume you backed into your garage door or scraped a fence near your driveway.
 In such case, there is no disagreement with another individual about who was at responsibility for the accident, and there is no prospect of a disagreement over the cost of repairs.

 Call a Navarre Personal Injury Lawyer Right Away

 If you get into any type of motor vehicle accident in Florida, you should call a Navarre personal injury lawyer.
 He can review your case and let you know what it may be worth.
-He can also answer any questions you may have.
+He can also answer any questions you may have about insurance claim.